tengfei-emory/SLTCA/README.md

 ## Data simulation

-By default, the function `simulation(n)` generates a dataset with n observations under the scenario 1 described by Hart, Fei and Hanfelt (submitted).
+By default, the function `simulation(n)` generates a dataset with n observations under the scenario 1 described by Hart, Fei and Hanfelt (2020).
 ```{r}
 # generate a dataset with 500 individuals
 dat <- simulation(500)